 3. Linking

-The final stage is linking.
-The linker’s job is to combine all object files and required libraries into a single executable or shared library.
+The linker combines all object files and required libraries into a single executable or shared library.

 - Resolves function and variable references across files